Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Abstract

 \section{Abstract}

-Image and video quality metrics, such as SSIM, LPIPS, and VMAF, are aimed to predict the perceived quality of the evaluated content and are often claimed to be ``perceptual''.
-Yet, few metrics directly model human visual perception, and most rely on hand-crafted formulas or training datasets to achieve alignment with perceptual data.
-In this paper, we propose a set of tests for full-reference quality metrics that examine their ability to model several aspects of low-level human vision: contrast sensitivity, contrast masking, and contrast matching.
-The tests are meant to provide additional scrutiny for newly proposed metrics.
-We use our tests to analyze 33 existing image and video quality metrics and find their strengths and weaknesses, such as the ability of LPIPS and MS-SSIM to predict contrast masking and poor performance of VMAF in this task.
-We further find that the popular SSIM metric overemphasizes differences in high spatial frequencies, but its multi-scale counterpart, MS-SSIM, addresses this shortcoming.
-Such findings cannot be easily made using existing evaluation protocols.
+Image and video quality metrics, such as SSIM, LPIPS, and VMAF, aim to predict perceived visual quality and are often assumed to reflect principles of human vision.
+However, relatively few metrics explicitly incorporate models of human perception, with most relying on hand-crafted formulas or data-driven training to approximate perceptual alignment.
+In this paper, we introduce a set of tests for full-reference quality metrics that evaluate their ability to capture key aspects of low-level human vision: contrast sensitivity, contrast masking, and contrast matching.
+These tests provide an additional framework for assessing both established and newly proposed metrics.
+We apply the tests to 34 existing quality metrics and highlight patterns in their behavior, including the ability of LPIPS and MS-SSIM to predict contrast masking and the tendency of SSIM to overemphasize high spatial frequencies, which is mitigated in MS-SSIM, and the general inability of metrics to model supra-threshold contrast constancy.
+Our results demonstrate how these tests can reveal properties of quality metrics that are not easily observed with standard evaluation protocols.